MicrosoftDocs/win32/desktop-src/OfflineFiles/win32-offlinefilessuspendinfo.md

 ---
-Description: 'Determines whether an item is suspended or not and, if so, if it is a suspended root or not.'
+Description: Determines whether an item is suspended or not and, if so, if it is a suspended root or not.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '61cb896c-b8dd-4514-a28b-02b59b3cfb3a'
+ms.assetid: 61cb896c-b8dd-4514-a28b-02b59b3cfb3a
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'offline-files'
+ms.technology: offline-files
 ms.tgt_platform: multiple
-title: 'Win32\_OfflineFilesSuspendInfo class'
+title: Win32\_OfflineFilesSuspendInfo class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # Win32\_OfflineFilesSuspendInfo class